jmjumper/SudokuSolvingAlgo/README.md

 # SudokuSolvingAlgo

 This program is able to solve Sudokus.
-You can either test the given Sudoku or have your own desired Sudoku solved.
+You can either test the given Sudoku or have your own desired Sudoku solved (by clicking on "Neu..." -> "Neues Sodoku..." in the menu).

 ---